ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     - [Schedule and Run the Entire Pipeline](#schedule-and-run-the-entire-pipeline)

 # Goal of the Project and Explanation
-For this project we'll use data from from [UK's Companies House](https://www.gov.uk/government/organisations/companies-house).
+This guide aims to achieve two goals: stream data in real-time from [UK's Companies House](https://www.gov.uk/government/organisations/companies-house) and integrate it with the entire dataset as new data becomes available over time.

 The UK Companies House is an executive agency of the UK Government, responsible for incorporating and dissolving limited companies, registering company information, and making this information available to the public.

-This guide aims to achieve two goals: stream data in real-time from UK's Companies House and integrate it with the entire dataset as new data becomes available over time.

 Here is a simplified architecture of the project: